RobRendell/gTove/README.md

 * Improve switching between online and offline - ideally, could log in and fetch stuff, then switch to working offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
-* Additional visibility mode for minis - "Hidden by Fog of War".
-Perhaps default to this instead of hidden?
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?